 Yes it will show people your site, it’s not a very user friendly URL.
 Can you imagine putting that on your business card?

 What happens if your domain or hosting account expires?

 Your website disappears.

-I have gotten a number of frantic calls from clients because their website went down, seemingly for no reason.
+I have gotten a number of frantic calls from clients over the years, because their website went down, seemingly for no reason.
 They will swear to me they didn’t touch it or change anything.
 Often we come to find that either their hosting account or domain registration has expired.